ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 - What were some strengths/weaknesses of working with paper?

     The strength of working with paper is that it is convenient to draw graph and illustrate ideas on paper.

+    The weakness of paper is that modifying written answers and performing computations can be troublesome.
 - dd
 - ddd